gaborvecsei/usage-tracker.nvim/README.md

 # Usage-Tracker.nvim

+> The plugin is [WIP], and you can expect breaking changes in the future.
+> All contributions are welcome!

 Simple lua plugin with which you can track how much time do you spend on the individual files

 ## Install